2mas-magalhaes/2mas-magalhaes/README.md

 <!-- ====================== ABOUT ====================== -->
 ## About Me

-I'm Tomás Magalhães, a final-year student at **ISCTE – Instituto Universitário de Lisboa** (graduating in 2026), based in Lisbon, Portugal.
-I work as an **AI-assisted software engineer**, building full-stack applications, automation systems, and AI-powered tools with a strong emphasis on practical engineering discipline.
+I'm Tomás Magalhães, a final-year student at **ISCTE – Instituto Universitário de Lisboa**, where I'm completing my degree in **Informática e Gestão de Empresas (Computer Science and Business Management)**, graduating in 2026.
+I'm based in Lisbon, Portugal, and although my degree blends technology with management, I've been programming since I was young — it's been a passion long before it was a course.
+Today I work as an **AI-assisted software engineer**, building full-stack applications, automation systems, and AI-powered tools with a strong emphasis on practical engineering discipline.

 I've been programming for several years, and over time I've integrated **AI-assisted workflows** across my entire engineering process — from ideation and prototyping to debugging, refactoring, documentation, and system design.
 My philosophy is straightforward: I don't use AI to replace fundamentals, but to use it strategically so I can build faster while keeping my code clean, understandable, maintainable, and testable.